 Program (CAMP).
 By collecting long-term, baseline data for area Lakes, the District can identify trends-both positive and negative-and identify targets for in-depth study.
 Second, the District undertakes in-depth, assessment level monitoring of priority waterbodies, impaired waters, and others targeted for in-depth study.

 In-depth assessment of individual waterbodies becomes necessary when data from screening level monitoring programs indicates impairment or nutrient loading in excess of SWWD or State standards.
-Assessments will generally last 3-5 years and consist of CAMP monitoring, and a network of automated water quality and quantity monitoring sites at the waterbody's inlets.
-Automated stations will be
+Assessments will

 PURPOSE: TO PROVIDE

 THE MECHANISM AND